 Medicare Part A covers basic hospital visits and services and some home health care, hospice and skilled-nursing services.
 If you are receiving or are eligible to receive Social Security retirement benefits, you do not pay premiums for Part A.

 You can opt out of Part B — for example, if you already have what Medicare calls “primary coverage” through an employer, spouse or veterans’ benefits and you want to keep it.
 (Check with your current insurance provider to make sure your coverage meets the standard.)
 Opting out will not affect your Social Security status, but you might pay a penalty in the form of permanently higher premiums if you decide to enroll in Part B later.

 If you want to enroll in Medicare Part C (also known as Medicare Advantage), an alternative to Part B that is provided by private insurers, you must sign up on your own.
 The same goes for Medicare Part D, prescription drug coverage.
-You can find more information in Social Security’s “Medicare” publication and the Medicare website, or you can call Medicare at 800-633-4227.
+You can find more information in Social Security’s “Medicare” publication and AARP’s Medicare Made Easy guide, or you can call Medicare at 800-633-4227.

 Keep in mind

 If you are living abroad or are outside the United States when you become eligible for Medicare, contact the nearest U.S. embassy or consulate to request an enrollment form.